 \subsection{Proof of Theorem \ref{prop:accepwelldefine}: Acceptance Probability}

-\begin{proof} The uncertainty of the arm's acceptance comes from two parts: state of the world and agents' strategies.
-We prove the existence of an acceptance probability mass function (PMF) $\pi_i(s_i,v_j)$ by a three-step construction.
+\begin{proof} The uncertainty of the arm's acceptance mainly consists of two parts: the state of the world and the agents' strategies.
+We employ a four-step construction approach to show that there exists a probability mass function (PMF) $\pi_i(s_i,v_j)$ characterizing the probability of $A_j$ accepting $P_i$.
 First, Nature draws the state $\omega$ and arms' preferences for agents that are characterized by $\omega$.
 Then agent-specific states are determined as a function of $\omega$: $s_i = s_i(\omega)$ for $i\in[m]$.

 Second, we derive an arm's acceptance probability.
 Suppose now agent $P_i$ pulls arm $A_j$.
 Since $A_j$ would accept its most preferred agent among those who have pulled it, $A_j$'s acceptance of $P_i$ depends on other agents' strategies.
-Let $I\subseteq [n]$ and $P_{I} \equiv \{P_i, i\in I\}$.
+Let $I\subseteq [n]$ and $P_{I} \equiv \{P_k, k\in I\}$, which is the set of agents that pull arm $A_j$.
 We define